 What’s Going On?

-The thermometer outside of the container is constantly being exposed to air that is constantly changing temperature, as the warm air mixes with passing cooler air.
-The air inside the container is trapped and can’t mix with the cooler surrounding air–it just gets warmer as the sunlight heats it up.
-A greenhouse works in a similar way; solar energy in the form of light creates thermal energy, or heat, that can’t escape through the glass.
-This activity mirrors how a greenhouse works, but it’s not exactly the same as the greenhouse effect that is taking place in the Earth’s atmosphere.
-A complex interaction between light, heat, and chemicals make up the greenhouse effect and the chemicals known as “greenhouse gases” in the environment.
-They cause the temperature of the Earth to be warmer than it would be without them, much like the glass in a greenhouse, or the jar in this activity.
+The thermometer outside the container is constantly being exposed to air that constantly changes temperature as the warm air mixes with passing cooler air.
+The air inside the container is trapped and can’t mix with the cooler surrounding air–it just gets warmer as the sunlight heats it.
+A greenhouse works similarly; solar energy in light creates thermal energy, or heat, that can’t escape through the glass.
+This activity mirrors how a greenhouse works, but it’s not the same as the greenhouse effect that is taking place in the Earth’s atmosphere.
+A complex interaction between light, heat, and chemicals makes up the greenhouse effect and the chemicals known as “greenhouse gases” in the environment.
+They cause the temperature of the Earth to be warmer than it would be without them, much like the glass in a greenhouse or the jar in this activity.

 I would then try to deepen their understanding by presenting the positive greenhouse gases.

 Did you know?